Resources per sea area

 In areas that have not been opened for petroleum activities, the estimates are only updated if new data has been acquired in the area, providing significant new information.

-The North Sea is the powerhouse of the Norwegian petroleum activities, with 67 producing fields at year-end.
-Two new fields came on stream in 2023: Tommeliten A and Breidablikk.
-Five fields were shut down: Flyndre and Heimdal including its tied-in fields Atla, Skirne and Vale.
-Twelve new discoveries were made in 2023.
+The North Sea is the powerhouse of the Norwegian petroleum activities, with 69 producing fields at year-end.
+In 2024, two new fields came on stream: Tyrving and Hanz, and eleven new discoveries were made in the North Sea.

 Even if one cannot rule out that larger discoveries could be made in the North Sea, we expect that the majority of discoveries will be relatively small.
 The average discovery size in the North Sea over the last five years is 3.5 MSm³ of recoverable o.e.